-What is Event Technology?
+What is event technology?

 Why Event Technology Matters

+Today, event marketers have an array of technologies to choose from and incorporate into their event tech stack.
 Each piece of the event technology stack does its part to support the full event lifecycle as it transitions from one phase to the next.
-Building websites, increasing event registrations, and email promotion are all made possible thanks to event technology.
+Building websites, increasing event registrations, and promoting email are all possible thanks to event technology.

-How to Choose the Right Event Tech
+How To Choose the Right Event Tech

 Consider Your Event Goals